medik/Bostadsstatistik/README.md

 *BooliToJSON.py* is a script that takes a search parameter and forwarding it to Booli.
 Booli returns a search result that contains sold objects.
 This is then saved to file in JSON format.

 *JSONtoCSV.py* is used to convert the data created by BooliToJSON.py to CSV.
-The reason behind creating that it is easy to import the data to MATLAB.
+The reason behind creating this is that it is easy to import CSV data to MATLAB.
 However, this script was written in a hurry and probably needs a rewrite with e.g. the python library Pandas.

 ## License